Men and Women: An Observation

 I was sitting with some friends of mine, as usual having a cup of morning coffee.
 Most of us are married, with jobs, and all of us have children.

-Quickly making breakfast, sandwiches and of course dressing yourself and so on, the coffee break is a small intermezzo until the actual day begins.
+Quickly making breakfast, sandwiches and of course, dressing and so on, the coffee break is a small intermezzo until the actual day begins.

 We all agreed that it gives us nothing but resentment towards them.
 We feel like it’s difficult for us to identify with their pain, their own children are behaving more appropriately when sick and what’s the deal with the special menu requests?
 Shouldn’t the appetite simply disappear once the body is so weak?
 And how do they answer the phone?
 As if they have just been beaten to death, it’s just pathetic.
 Where is their dignity?